-We take tremendous pride in the work that CIPA students accomplish through the Capstone program each semester.
+We take tremendous pride in the work that Brooks MPA Students accomplish through the Capstone program each semester.
 Our partnerships with government and nonprofit organizations result in new programs, strategies, policy assessments, business plans and more; these deliverables are valuable to our clients.
-The projects are also an indispensable component of the CIPA curriculum, providing students with important hands-on research and leadership experience.
+The projects are also an indispensable component of the MPA Program curriculum, providing students with important hands-on research and leadership experience.
 Below, please find a summary of recent team projects.

 Global Livingston Institute: Lira, Uganda

 The MPA Program has partnered with the Global Livingston Institute (GLI) for the past three years exploring ways to empower a local population of former child soldiers.
 In spring 2018, the organization launched an agricultural training program for small farmers including former child soldiers based on the research and recommendations of capstone teams.
 This semester’s team will analyze baseline data and develop a follow-up study to track progress and identify successes, and barriers to success, of the new farmer training program.
 The team will offer recommendations for strengthening the training program, gathering data moving forward, increasing market opportunities, and possibly expanding the program and developing farmer cooperatives in surrounding areas.
 GLI Farming Collaborative: http://globallivingston.org/model-farm-sustainable-farming-collaborative/

 New York City Housing Preservation & Development